 CMG shall take commercially reasonable steps to ensure that it meets all applicable legislated privacy requirements and complies with its own Confidentiality policy.

-The COO is designated to act as the Chief Privacy Officer.
+The Chief of Staff is designated to act as the Privacy Officer.

 The following shall be published publicly on the CMG website and provide to clients as requested, and serves as CMG’s policy.